DreamHost was founded in 1997 and hosts over 1.5 million websites.

-We found out that their live chat option is limited, being available at 3.00 AM-9.30 PM PT every day.
+We found out that their live chat option is limited, being available from 3.00 AM to 9.30 PM PT every day.

 We had to come back later during these hours to test the process all over again.
 It took a few minutes for a sales rep to finally join, and they were both knowledgeable and helpful.